cdmacfadyen/emailbot/README.md

-# EmailBot
+# SimpleEmailBot
-EmailBot is a very simple Python package to send an email when a script is completed.
+SimpleEmailBot is a very simple Python package to send an email when a script is completed.
 I use this mainly to let me know when deep learning models have finished training.